 Nootropics are substances (nutrients, supplements, smart drugs, and nutraceuticals) that have been observed to improve overall cognitive function and brain health.
 Some of the improvements are increased focus, motivation, mood, energy, memory, learning ability, speaking ability, speed of thinking and reasoning.
 There are reports from nootropics users that their use has helped with pain relief, relief from anxiety, depression and reduced cravings for food and addictive substances like cigarettes.
 Basic understanding of the use of nootropics and how nootropics work is that they help brain function in various ways by optimizing neurotransmitters.

 There are dozens of nootropics that have varying degrees of effect on neurotransmitters.
 There are nootropics for anxiety, nootropics for energy, nootropics for focus, nootropics for motivation, clarity, memory and more.
 The key is to decide what cognitive function one wants to improve.
 Then identify what nootropic (or nootropics stack) affects the appropriate neurotransmitter.

 A Nootropics Coffee Stack

 There is even a nootropics stack that is infused in coffee or you might call it a nootropics coffee stack.
 It helps increase levels of dopamine, serotonin, and endorphins.
-This is a very popular coffee blend because most people drink coffee daily anyway.
+This is a very popular way to get these nootropics because most people drink coffee daily anyway.